-- Representation of restaurant in successful inter-municipal transfer of a restaurant liquor license to a previously dry Borough.
-This liquor license was the third of its kind every transferred to the Borough.
+- Representation of restaurant in successful inter-municipal transfer of a retail liquor license to a previously "dry" Borough.
+This liquor license was the third of its kind every transferred to this Borough.

 - Representation of franchisee in the selection of a business entity, review of franchise agreement, loan documents, and commercial lease.

-- Represented school districts and individuals in tax assessment appeals of residential and commercial properties before the Board of Property Assessments Appeals and Review (BPAAR) and the Court of Common Pleas, Board of Viewers (BOV).
+- Representation of school districts and individuals in tax assessment appeals of residential and commercial properties before the Board of Property Assessments Appeals and Review (BPAAR) and the Court of Common Pleas, Board of Viewers (BOV).